RockyHong/UnityGetComponentCache/README.en.md

 }
 ```

-- Implementing lazy-loading for components often results in lengthy and repetitive code, adding unnecessary complexity.
+- Implementing lazy-loading with properties might lead to verbose and redundant code.

 ```csharp
 Animator _animator;